hugovalk/virtual-me/README.md

 intelligence.
 It is fully written in Clojure and ClojureScript.

 ## Running the application
+This project uses Clojure CLI and Deps.
 Clone the project.
 Then run:

-    $ lein run
+    $ clj -M:run

 It will start the application on https://localhost:8080

 If you run:

-    $ lein figwheel
+    $ clj -M:fig -b dev -r

 It will reload server and client code whenever you make a change.

-## Usage

-If you want to build the app to run it, first run:
+To run unit tests continuously:

+    $ clj -M:autotest

+To run all tests (including integration tests):

+    $ clj -M:test

+To compile CSS:

-    $ lein uberjar
+    $ clj -M:garden-compile

-This will produce a standalone jar that can be run with:

-    $ java -jar virtual-me-0.1.0-standalone.jar
+There are also scripts you can run, like downloading NLP models.
+Check `deps.edn`.

+## Creating a package

+TODO.

 ## License

 Copyright © 2017 Hugo Valk

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or any later version.